Cody Bellinger Player Props: Cubs vs. Dodgers

 Cody Bellinger At The Plate

-- Bellinger is batting .290 with three doubles, four home runs and seven walks.
+- Bellinger has four doubles, five home runs and nine walks while batting .289.

-- Among qualifying hitters in MLB, he ranks 47th in batting average, 66th in on-base percentage, and 41st in slugging.
+- Among the qualifying hitters in MLB play, he ranks 44th in batting average, 44th in on-base percentage, and 27th in slugging.

-- He has hit a long ball in 22.2% of his games this season, and 5.1% of his trips to the plate.
+- In 25.0% of his games this season, he has gone deep, and 5.7% of his trips to the plate.

-- He has scored in 12 games this year, with multiple runs three times.
+- He has scored in 13 games this season (65.0%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.